A prehistoric monument & one of the wonders of the world – Stonehenge is just a day trip from London

 When I visited Stonehenge in late summer, it was after a rain and before a storm.
 I witnessed these mystic clouds, which appeared above one of the Stone Circle, giving it a sense of solitude and magic.
 I thought the clouds were rather unusual.

 Just so you know, there are a few recorded experiences where one was overcome with feelings of sadness and loss, while some have felt coldness and isolation.
 Though none of these can be explained and I did not experience any of these feelings, I was totally amazed at the uniqueness of the structure.
-I would highly recommend that you visit this sophisticated architecture.
+I would highly recommend that you visit this sophisticated architecture – a bucket list experience for sure.

 There is an Asian proverb that says, “Better to see something once, then to hear about it a thousand times.”
 So, if you haven’t been here, get it onto your itinerary and experience this iconic ancient achievement.
 Return and share your stories 😊